 Tips to avoid pickpocketing in Amsterdam

-- Always keep your bag close to your body and closed.
+- Always keep your bag close to your body and close.

 - Don’t use a big wallet.
 Don’t carry more money than you need.

-- Don’t leave your bag or jacket with wallet or phone unattended in the dressing room of a shop, a fast-food restaurant, bar or club (all clubs offer paid cloakrooms) or hanging from a baby stroller.
+- Don’t leave your bag or jacket with a wallet or phone unattended in the dressing room of a shop, a fast-food restaurant, bar or club (all clubs offer paid cloakrooms) or hanging from a baby stroller.

 - Pickpockets either try to get into your bag or pocket when you are distracted or they try to distract you.
 Be very careful when you are a tourist and someone asks you directions.
 You probably look like a tourist so why would anyone approach you to ask directions?